yashpss01/Personal_Finance_Tracker/Idea.md

 ---

 ## Problem Statement
 Many people struggle to keep track of their spending habits and often overspend without realizing it.
 Manual methods like paper logs or spreadsheets are time-consuming and lack convenience.
-Existing solutions often fail to support multi-user access, secure authentication, or cross-device usage.
-This project aims to build a multi-user mobile solution that enables individuals to securely record and analyze their income and expenses, with data stored in a structured backend system.
+Existing solutions are often too complex or require internet access.
+This project aims to build a **student-friendly, offline-first mobile solution** that enables individuals to easily record and analyze their income and expenses, with an intuitive and minimal UI.

 ---

 ## Proposed Solution / Idea
-A React Native mobile application integrated with a **Node.js + Express backend** and a **MySQL database (managed using Prisma ORM)**.
-Users can sign up, log in securely, and manage their financial transactions (income and expenses).
-Data will be categorized, stored centrally, and visualized through charts for spending analysis.
-Local caching with AsyncStorage will enable offline access, syncing data with the backend once online.
+A **React Native mobile application** built with **React Native Paper** for UI, **React Navigation** for multi-screen navigation, and **AsyncStorage** for local data persistence.
+Users can add transactions, categorize them, and view summaries through charts.
+If needed, a cloud backend (e.g., Firebase or Supabase) can be added later for multi-device sync, but the first stage focuses on a **local-first, offline-capable app**.

 ---

 ## Key Features
-- **User Authentication**: Signup/Login with secure password hashing (JWT-based auth).
+- **Dashboard Overview**: Total balance and monthly summary.
-- **Transaction Management**: Add, edit, delete income/expense records.
+- **Transaction Management**: Add, edit, and delete income/expense records.
 - **Categorization**: Organize transactions (Food, Transport, Shopping, Bills, etc.).
-- **Analytics & Charts**: Monthly summaries and category-wise spending breakdown.
+- **Analytics & Charts**: Spending breakdown with pie charts and bar charts.
-- **Budget Tracking**: Set budgets and get spending alerts.
-- **Dark Mode**: UI theme toggle.
+- **Dark Mode**: UI theme toggle using React Native Paper theming.
-- **Offline Support**: Cache with AsyncStorage, syncing with server.
+- **Offline Support**: All data stored locally with AsyncStorage.

 ---

 ## Target Users / Audience
-Individuals who want to manage their personal finances more effectively, including students, working professionals, and small business owners.
-The app is built for multiple users with secure login and centralized storage.
+Individuals who want to manage their personal finances effectively in a simple and offline-friendly way.
+Ideal for **students, young professionals, and individuals new to finance management**.

 ---

 ## Technology Stack
 - **Frontend (Mobile App):** React Native
+- **UI Library:** React Native Paper (Appbar, FAB, Card, TextInput, Button, etc.)
-- **Navigation:** React Navigation
+- **Navigation:** React Navigation (Bottom Tabs, Stack)
-- **State Management:** Context API or Redux (optional)
-- **Offline Storage (Cache):** AsyncStorage
+- **Local Storage:** AsyncStorage (offline-first approach)
-- **Backend:** Node.js with Express.js (REST API)
-- **Database:** MySQL (Relational DB for structured financial data)
-- **ORM:** Prisma (for database schema management & queries)
-- **Authentication:** JSON Web Tokens (JWT)
 - **Charts & Visualization:** react-native-chart-kit
+- **State Management:** Context API + useReducer

 ---

 ## Expected Outcome
-A fully functional multi-user mobile application where users can create accounts, manage financial transactions, and visualize spending through charts.
-The app ensures secure backend integration with MySQL via Prisma, provides offline usability with local caching, and delivers a smooth and user-friendly experience.
+A fully functional mobile application where users can record income and expenses, categorize them, and visualize financial data through charts.
+The app will run offline using AsyncStorage, feature a modern and clean UI built with React Native Paper, and support dark mode.

 ---

 ## Timeline

-- **Week 1–2:** UI/UX design and component setup in React Native
+- **Week 1–2:** UI/UX design using React Native Paper, setup navigation (Bottom Tabs).
-- **Week 3–4:** Setup backend with Node.js + Express, implement authentication
+- **Week 3–4:** Implement transaction management (Add, Edit, Delete) with AsyncStorage.
-- **Week 5:** Connect backend with MySQL using Prisma ORM, build transaction APIs
+- **Week 5:** Build analytics screen with charts (Pie + Bar).
-- **Week 6:** Integrate React Native app with backend APIs (CRUD operations)
-- **Week 7:** Add charts, analytics, budget tracking, and offline caching
+- **Week 6:** Add dark mode support and offline caching.
-- **Week 8:** Testing, debugging, UI polishing, and dark mode support
+- **Week 7:** Testing, debugging, and UI polishing.

 ---

 ## Additional Notes
-Future enhancements may include cloud sync across devices, role-based access (e.g., shared family accounts), AI-driven financial insights, and multi-currency support.
+Future enhancements could include:
+- Cloud sync with Firebase or Supabase for multi-device access.
+- Authentication (Signup/Login).
+- AI-driven spending suggestions.
+- Export/backup options (CSV, PDF).